saurabhmandlik/Object-detection/Tutorial of training model/README.md

     python3 train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/ssd_mobilenet_v1_pets.config

 Training will start shortly.
 The initialization can take up to 30 seconds before the actual training begins.
+You can see the wind